Jeff Warren, Chief Exploration Officer

 James is a meditator, emergency doctor, and author.
 He is an award-winning teacher at the University of Toronto, and works at an inner-city hospital – St. Michael’s – where he won its “social responsibility” award.
 He directs a program in Ethiopia helping to train the country’s first emergency physicians, and was a founding editor of the open-access journal Open Medicine.

 His favourite Shinzen meditation technique is “noting gone”, something we are all familiar with through his incessant, increasingly smaller, going away and welcome home parties for his trips abroad.
 His role as DSSE is to keep things ordered, and, sometimes, to blow things up.
 Particularly dance floors.He is the CEC’s resident disc jockey and can drink a beer faster than anyone we’ve ever seen on account of his very strong social anxiety.
 Last, and not at all least, he is responsible for following leads about treasure: you know, carefully researching the rewards of practice, charting the byzantine path towards one’s own heart, and also….REAL treasure.
 Diamonds, doubloons, that kind of thing.
-Don’t tell anyone else and end maps. firstname.lastname@example.org
+Suggestion for the latter: don’t tell anyone else and send maps to firstname.lastname@example.org

 Erin Oke, Director of Programming